aeturrell/coding-for-economists/best-practice-coding.md

   name: codeforecon
 ---

-# Best practice in coding
+# Best Practice in Coding

 In this chapter, you'll learn about some best practices for coding.
 As you code, you'll be tempted to ignore these (that's normal; we all are).
 But the truth is that they will *save* time in the long run, and future you will thank past you for sticking to them.